Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 > aside positive
 >
-> **Note** - You may at this point be asked to specify a warehouse.
-Assigning permissions requires a warehouse.
+> **Note** - You may at this point be asked to specify a warehouse, because assigning permissions requires a warehouse.

 <img src="assets/table_chosen.png" width="719" />